 The DPT is a post baccalaureate entry-level professional doctoral degree.
 Applicants must have completed a bachelor’s degree prior to matriculation into the program.
-Students will be required to complete a full-time curriculum over slightly more than three years (nine semesters).
+Students will be required to complete a full-time curriculum (125 credits) over slightly more than three years (nine semesters).
 The DPT student must successfully complete each didactic year prior to matriculation to the clinical education course that follows.
 Students will complete two shorter full-time clinical experiences during the program at the completion of the first and second years of didactic course work to help integrate course content into the clinical setting.
 Two longer clinical experiences of 14 and 16 weeks will be completed during the final year of the program leading to achievement of entry-level practice skills.
 Students will complete clinical experiences in outpatient orthopedics and in a setting treating medically ill and complex patients.
 There will be opportunities for specialty rotations such as pediatrics, sports medicine, manual therapy practice, neuro rehab, and aquatics.
 Successful completion of the terminal clinical practicum sequence and evidence of meeting the competencies for entry-level physical therapy practice must be met in order to graduate.

 - Musculoskeletal — orthopedics for extremities and spine

 - Neuromuscular — neuro conditions such as stroke, spinal cord injury, brain injury, and pediatric conditions

 - Cardiovascular and Pulmonary — acute and chronic conditions of heart and lung

 - Integumentary — acute and chronic conditions such as wound care, amputees, and burns

 These content areas are met by both a combination of didactic and clinical components in the curriculum.